angeldollface/dollscript/README.markdown

 - [ ] Implement a byte-code generator.
 - [ ] Implement a multi-threaded VM to run byte-code.
 - [ ] Implement a CLI.
+- [ ] Add unit tests.
+- [ ] Add CI to the project.

 ## LANGUAGE INFORMATION :book:

-***Dollscript*** is statically-typed and interpreted language.
-Every datatype has to be explicitly declared!
+***Dollscript*** is a functional, statically-typed, and interpreted language.
 ### Datatypes

 Since this language is inspired by the [Bratz dolls](https://www.bratz.com/), common datatypes have slightly more glam names.

 - Integers aren't declared via the `int` keyword!
 They are declared via the `cash` keyword because the girls need cash to buy stuff.
 - Strings aren't declared via the `string` keyword!
-They are delcared via the `wisdom` keyword because the girls have much wisdom to share.
+They are declared via the `wisdom` keyword because the girls have much wisdom to share.
 - Floats aren't declared via the `float` keyword!
 They are declared via the `smart` keyword because the girls are the smartest around!
 - Structures aren't declared via the `struct` keyword!
 They are declared via the `bag` keyword because every dolly needs a decent, reliable bag!